krustlet/krustlet/docs/community/developers.md

 causes the next test run to break.

 You can forcibly clean up such debris by running `cargo run --bin podsmiter`.
-You may need to way a couple of minutes after pod deletion for the namespaces to be collected.
+You may need to wait a couple of minutes after pod deletion for the namespaces to be collected.

 ## Creating your own Kubelets with Krustlet